 SQL Threat Detection provides a new layer of security, which enables customers to detect and respond to potential threats as they occur by providing security alerts on anomalous activities.
-Users will receive an alert upon suspicious database activities, potential vulnerabilities, and SQL injection attacks, as well as anomalous database access patterns.
-SQL Threat Detection alerts provide details of suspicious activity and recommend action on how to investigate and mitigate the threat.
+Users receive an alert upon suspicious database activities, potential vulnerabilities, and SQL injection attacks, as well as anomalous database access and queries patterns.
+SQL Threat Detection integrates alerts with Azure Security Center, which includes details of suspicious activity and recommend action on how to investigate and mitigate the threat.
 SQL Threat Detection makes it simple to address potential threats to the database without the need to be a security expert or manage advanced security monitoring systems.

 Set up threat detection for your database in the Azure portal

 - Launch the Azure portal at https://portal.azure.com.

 - Navigate to the configuration page of the Azure SQL Database server you want to protect.
 In the security settings, select Advanced Threat Protection.

 On the Advanced Threat Protection configuration page:

 - Enable Advanced Threat Protection on the server.

 - In Threat Detection Settings, in the Send alerts to text box, provide the list of emails to receive security alerts upon detection of anomalous database activities.